 Janet works next door at Car Dealership B. She also sells a $70,000 BMW, a $40,000 Chrysler, and a $15,000 Toyota.
 She receives $1,000 for her role in selling the BMW and $600 for selling the Chrysler, but only $200 for selling the Toyota.
 She is receiving commission payments.

 Some car salespeople, however, are paid hourly or on a salary.
-They are paid the same amount, regardless of how many cars they sell.
+Payment remains the same regardless of how many cars are sold.

 Non-exempt car salesmen are entitled to minimum wage, even if they earn a commission.

-In California, non-exempt employees are not exempted from labor laws and the Fair Labor Standards Act (FLSA).
-Therefore, they are entitled to:
+If you are non-exempt in California, you are not exempt from labor laws and the Fair Labor Standards Act (FLSA).
+Therefore, you are entitled to:

 - sell or obtain orders for products or services.4

-Most car salespeople who are exempt are inside salespeople.
-To be exempt in this way, employees have to:
+Most exempt car salespeople are inside salespeople.
+To be exempt in this way in California, you have to:

 - earn at least 1.5 times the minimum wage, and

-If a car salesperson does not meet these requirements, then they are non-exempt employees.
-If they are non-exempt, then they are entitled to an hourly wage of at least the applicable minimum wage standard.
+If you do not meet these requirements, then you are a non-exempt employee.
+If you are non-exempt, you are entitled to an hourly wage at least equal to the applicable minimum wage.

 How does this impact rest or meal breaks or overtime?